rugwirobaker/inferno/README.md

     ```sh
     ./scripts/setup.sh
     ```
-    This will firsr make sure kvm is enabled and then download the firecracker binary and the vmlinux kernel.
+    This will first make sure kvm is enabled and then download the firecracker binary and the vmlinux kernel.

 2. You'll need a rootfs for firecracker to boo with and lucky for you ./scripts/create_rootfs.sh has  you covered.
 It will create a rootfs for you from a docker image.
 You can run it like this:
     ```sh